Jannik-Bruehl/Jannik-Bruehl/README.md

 **-	Mobile Apps: I develop custom mobile applications for IOS**

-**-	Debugging: If your owned software has any bugs I will find and fix them for you**

 **-	Performance optimization: If your website is slow, i will analyze and optimize it**

 **Feel free to contact me so we can build something cool together😊👌**